TalebRafiepour/step-progress/README.md

             },
           ),
 ```
-## Support the Library
+## Support the Package

-We appreciate your support for the StepProgress library!
+We appreciate your support for the StepProgress package!
 You can help us by:

 - Liking the package on [pub.dev](https://pub.dev/packages/step_progress).
 - Starring the repository on [GitHub](https://github.com/TalebRafiepour/step_progress).